sitiporn/DebiasNeuro-components/README.md

 *
 * implement group by class in get_hidden_representations
 * extend counterfactual set from validation to training set
+* Recheck bugs in getitem of ExperimentDataset as used as counterfactual datasets

 ## Open questions